 The widow and the judge.
 18:1-8

 Our passage for study points to a time when believers will face despair, with some even denying their faith.
 The parable of the Persistent Widow serves to encourage us not to despair, but rather to call on the living God for his just intervention.
 In the tribulation of the last days all may seem helpless, but if an unjust judge will act for a poor widow, how much more will a just God act for his people?
-The final saying, v8b, warns of the danger of apostasy.
-Despair, in times of trouble, can easily lead a believer to lose heart, so let us hold firmly to our faith in Jesus.
+Yet, let us not forget that despair, in times of trouble, can easily lead a believer to lose heart, so let us hold firmly to our faith in Jesus.

 v1.
 Jesus calls on his disciples to pray for God's just and final intervention in the world.
-Jesus is obviously thinking of his return in the last day.
 The liturgical version of this prayer is "come Lord Jesus", or simply, "thy kingdom come."
-So, Jesus encourages his disciples to not grow weary of praying for God's just intervention, for he will intervene.
+So, Jesus encourages his disciples to not grow weary of praying for God's just intervention, for the day will indeed come when he sets all things right.
 This is not an exhortation to repetitive prayer, but to constancy in prayer.

 v6.
 Jesus asks his hearers to observe the response of the magistrate.
 Although an unlikely result, the magistrate gave the widow what she asked.
 The description "unjust" judge, possibly means "worldly", although "corrupt" is better.

 v7.
-Jesus now draws out a "how much more" principle.
+Jesus now draws out the how much more principle.
 If an unjust judge will act for a poor widow, how much more will a just God act for his people?
 "Do you suppose God, patient as he is, will not see justice done for his chosen who appeal to him day and night?", J.B.
 Phillips.

 v8a.
 Jesus now applies the parable.
 The point he makes is that God, the just judge, will not abandon us to a world out of control, he will inevitably intervene and do so justly.
 As God's people keep praying "thy kingdom come", will God keep delaying his intervention?
 The answer is "no", his forbearance toward those who oppose him has its limits.
 The living God will inevitably act for his people, and will do so "suddenly".
 God's just intervention for his people, realized in the coming of the Son of Man, in the coming of the kingdom, will occur "unexpectedly".

 v8b.
 The idea of the sudden return of Christ prompts a warning.
-In the day of the coming kingdom many of those who pray "thy kingdom come" will find themselves locked outside.
+In the day of the coming kingdom many of those who cry out "Lord, Lord" will find themselves locked outside.
 So, let those who pray for God's just intervention in this age hold to that one necessary requirement for entry into the kingdom, namely, faith in Jesus Christ.
 Let us possess "a faith that perseveres in allegiance to Jesus", Darrell Bock.

 The Western democracies are wonderful places to live and breathe, free from persecution.
 Still, times are changing, and the Christian faith doesn't have the same level of acceptance it once had.
 Probably a good thing, because nominalism is not necessarily a blessing.